avanzosc/sale-addons/sale_crm_school/README.rst

 Opportunity to quotation for school
 ===================================

-* By clicking "New budget" on opportunities, create a sales order for each future student.
+By clicking "New budget" on opportunities, create a sales order for each future student.

+You can configure in product categories which education center do they belong to.

 Bug Tracker